waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/1.1/readme.md

 ## Overview

-Your first challenge is to deploy a bicep template, once you have finished this challenge it's expected you will have an understanding of:
+Your first challenge is to deploy a bicep template, once you have finished this challenge you will have an understanding of:
 * How to author a basic bicep template
 * How to deploy that template